jamesdiacono/Replete/plugins/mcp/methodology.md

 When modifying an existing module, first run its demo to get a feel for the current and expected behavior.

 ## Common misunderstandings

+To run a module's demo, for example `my_module.js`, there is no need to devise a harness script such as `import "./my_module.js";` or similar.
+Rather, just evaluate the source code of the entire file verbatim.

 In demos, there is no need to catch errors and log them.
 Leave exceptions and Promise rejections uncaught, thereby failing more loudly.